gauditech/gaudi-docs/docs/core-concepts/actions.md

 Actions are the real "units of work" in Gaudi.
 Both `entrypoint`s and `endpoint`s basically just create a context in which `action`s are executed.
 Actions are defined inside endpoints and each endpoint can have one or more actions.
 They are declarative, but their ordering matters, which also makes them somewhat imperative.

-Gaudi supports several [types of action](../reference/actions) which define the behavior of an endpoint.
-Built-in endpoints (iow. all except `custom` endpoints), if not specified otherwise, contain an implicit action that matches their type.
+Gaudi supports several [types of actions](../reference/actions) which define the behavior of an endpoint.
+CRUD endpoints (all except `custom` endpoints), if not specified otherwise, contain an implicit action that matches their type.
 E.g. `create` endpoint contains `create` action etc. Custom endpoints contain no implicit actions so they require at least one explicite action.

 #### Endpoint actions syntax